qtlHD/qtlHD/doc/input/mapping_inputs.md

       ...
       # --- Sections end

-Note that, in this example, two of the sections are together in one file.
+Note that, in this example, two of the sections are together in one file, and share the same MD5.

 # qtlHD filename conventions